sfjadi2010/BlazorToDoCQRS/README.md

 1. **Configure Connection String**:
    - Open `appsettings.json` (for Blazor Server) or `appsettings.Development.json`.
    - Update the `"DefaultConnection"` or `"ConnectionStrings"` section to match your DB settings (if using SQL Server).
-   - For SQLite, ensure the file path is correct (e.g., `"Data Source=BlazorTodo.db"`).

 2. **Run EF Core Migrations** (if not already created):
    ```bash